Handshake Gate: PCB wants Pycroft removed; Will India receive trophy from Naqvi if they win final? | Sports-Games

 This was after the team drew severe backlash for playing against the traditional foes.
 The Pakistan Cricket Board reacted angrily to the entire turn of events and after complaining to the Asian Cricket Council (ACC), it has now sought the ICC's intervention.

-Incidentally, PCB chief Mohsin Naqvi is the current head of ACC, while the ICC is helmed by India's Jay Shah.
+Reports in Pakistani media suggested that Pakistan has threatened to pull out if Pycroft is not removed but that looks unlikely given that PCB chief Mohsin Naqvi is the current head of ACC.
+The ICC, on the other hand, is helmed by India's Jay Shah.
 The Asia Cup, however, is not an ICC event and is managed by the ACC.

 ''The PCB has lodged a complaint with the ICC regarding violations by the Match Referee of the ICC Code of Conduct and the MCC Laws pertaining to the Spirit of Cricket.
 The PCB has demanded an immediate removal of the Match Referee from the Asia Cup,'' Naqvi said on 'X'.